INFERN04/docs/source/integrations/cloud-personal-access-tokens.rst

 How do I identify a badly behaving personal access token?
 ..........................................................

-The best option is to go to **System Console > Logs** and finding error messages relating to a particular token ID.
+The best option is to go to **System Console > Logs** and find error messages relating to a particular token ID.
 Once identified, you can search which user account the token ID belongs to in **System Console > User Management > Users** and revoke it through the **Manage Tokens** dropdown option.

 Do personal access tokens continue to work if the user is deactivated?
 ........................................................................